sg-first/Life-Fire-2D-Engine/README.md

 Version:
 -----------------------------------
-Beta v2.1
+Beta v2.2

 Progress:
 -----------------------------------
-Allows you to define a multi-view, multi-stage, and provides a view of the affine transformation, making large-scale structure of the world becomes more likely.
-Also added a safety delay before replacing the function block type delay function.
+Allow the definition of multi view and multi stage, and provide the affine transform view, making the construction of more large-scale world possible.
+Also add a delay before the function function block type safety delay substituted, allowing no cycle animation.